PowerShell/PSResourceGet/help/Set-PSResourceRepository.md

         PoshTestGallery  file:///c:/code/testdir                        False         50
 ```

 This example first checks if the PoshTestGallery repository has been registered.
-We wish to set the `-Uri` value of this repository by running the Set-PSResourceRepository cmdlet with the `-Uri` parameter and a valid URI scheme URI.
+We wish to set the `-Uri` value of this repository by running the Set-PSResourceRepository cmdlet with the `-Uri` parameter and a valid Uri scheme Uri.
 We run the Get-PSResourceRepository cmdlet again to ensure that the `-Uri` of the repository was changed.
 We also use the `-PassThru` parameter to see the changed repository.

 ### Example 2
 ```powershell